 - Crouching Moron, Hidden Badass: Very downplayed, but the fact that he made it to the Sanctuary all by himself deserves some mention.
 Not as impressive later on when he returns to Hilltop alone, given that it was all a part of Negan's plan for him to deliver fake battle strategies to Rick.

-- Gregory is correctly considered a coward by Maggie.
-When the Saviors came knocking, he rolled over; this is understandable considering Negan's negotiation methods but he always gives them a mile even when they only want an inch.
+- When the Saviors came knocking, he rolled over; this is understandable considering Negan's negotiation methods but he always gives them a mile even when they only want an inch.
 He also nearly reveals Maggie and Sasha to Simon, but thankfully Jesus saw his betrayal coming.

 - Taken Up to Eleven when he rats out the Hiltop, Alexandria, and the Kingdom to Negan, not even looking upset about it.
 After it goes south, he has the gall to cry for help, forcing Gabriel to try and save him.
 He then proceeds to leave Gabriel to die.